 The lab was kindly facilitated by the department of Materials Outreach team and gave attendees a chance to get some hands on experience of what kind of labs they may experience beyond once they begin their University studies.
 Attendees were able to see how dyes affect the output from solar panels, as well as looking at the variables which must be considered when doing any real lab work.

-Finally the Q&A with University of Oxford students was well received and gave attendees a down-to-earth perspective on what it is really like to study zero-carbon energy at the University of Oxford.
+The Q&A session with Oxford’s undergraduate, postgraduate and research students was well received, and gave participants a down-to-earth perspective on what it is really like to study zero-carbon energy at the University of Oxford.